Explore: 2025-2026 Course Descriptions

 Course Objectives:

-• Explain and analyze quotations while making connections between big ideas.
+- Explain and analyze smaller sections of a text while making connections between its larger ideas.

 Critical Thinking in the Humanities (ages 10 to 13)

-Required books for this course cost about $10.00
+Required texts for this course cost about $10.00

 Please note, materials for this course are pulled from high school and early college level texts.